FAQs

 For new facilities, certification of the facility shall be carried out after the commissioning of the facility.
 Thereafter, the facility needs to be re-certified yearly or whenever any design or structural change is made to the facility, whichever is earlier.

-I will be working with First Schedule Part II, Second Schedule biological agents and Fifth Schedule toxins.
+I will be working with First Schedule Part 2, Second Schedule biological agents and Fifth Schedule toxins.
 How should I proceed to get my facility gazetted as a protected place under the Infrastructure Protection Act?

 What are the supporting documents required for a new registration or renewal of registration of a certified facility or protected place with MOH?

-4. biosafety committee and biosafety coordinator meeting the requirements in the Biological Agents and Toxins Act;
+4. Biosafety committee and biosafety coordinator meeting the requirements in the Biological Agents and Toxins Act.

-6. list of personnel working in the facility;
+6. List of personnel working in the facility.

 Supporting documents required for registering a “protected” facility include:

-3. biosafety committee and biosafety coordinator meeting the requirements in the Biological Agents and Toxins Act;
+3. Biosafety committee and biosafety coordinator meeting the requirements in the Biological Agents and Toxins Act.

-4. supporting documents for the biosafety coordinator;
+4. Supporting documents (e.g. training and competency certificates) for the biosafety coordinator.

 Supporting documents required for registering/renewing of a “protected” certified facility include: